Overview

 Day 9

 Copenhagen-Ishøj.
-Re-cross the Storebælt Straits and traverse Zealand again.
-Above a fine beach south of Copenhagen, the Arken Museum of Modern Art is outstanding for its striking architecture (nautical, angular), unexpected location and adventurous exhibitions.
-Fly from Copenhagen, returning to Gatwick c.
-5.00pm.
+Retrace the route over the Storebælt Strait and traverse Zealand.
+Above a fine beach south of Copenhagen, Arken Museum of Modern Art is outstanding for its striking architecture (nautical, angular), unexpected location and adventurous exhibitions.
+Fly from Copenhagen, returning to Heathrow c.
+5.30pm (British Airways).

 Included

-Air travel (Euro Traveller) on scheduled British Airways flights (Airbus A319); travel by private coach; accommodation as described below; breakfasts, 5 dinners and 2 lunches with wine, water and coffee; all admission charges; all tips for restaurant staff and drivers; all airport and state taxes; the services of the lecturer.
+Air travel (economy class) on scheduled Norwegian Air and British Airways flights (D82902 & BA817); travel by private coach; accommodation as described below; breakfasts, 5 dinners and 2 lunches with wine, water and coffee; all admission charges; all tips for restaurant staff, drivers and guides; all airport and state taxes; the services of the lecturer and tour manager.

 Accommodation

-Phoenix Copenhagen: a traditional 4-star hotel close to the Amalienborg Palace.
-Rooms are small but comfortable.
-Radisson Blu H.C.
-Andersen Hotel, Odense: a modern 4-star hotel, a few minutes’ walk from the town centre, the best in town.
-Hotel Oasia, Aarhus: a boutique 3-star hotel, a 15 minute walk to the ARoS museum.
+Phoenix Copenhagen: traditional 4-star hotel close to the Amalienborg Palace.
+Comwell H.C.
+Andersen Hotel, Odense: modern 4-star hotel, a few minutes’ walk from the town centre, the best in town.
+Hotel Oasia, Aarhus: boutique 3-star hotel, a 15 minute walk to the ARoS museum.
 Hotels in Denmark generally do not have air-conditioning.

 How strenuous?